 During the mid-80’s my music career blossomed as I played in numerous funk and jazz bands in the bay area.
 I played in a few featuring jazz pianist Tammy Hall, and in 1987 I played in the alternative rock band 17 Reasons, led by master guitarist Jim Campilongo.
 The band was managed by Lucie Faulknor – who also happened to be a good friend of Shaunna Hall.

 It was around that time that Shaunna and I became friends.
 We had met casually a few years before but now we became thick as thieves.
 We rented a large house and transformed the garage into a rehearsal studio.
 Shaunna wrote catchy pop rock tunes, and we jammed along to her drum machine in the absence of a drummer.
 Those were some great times, although we were broke.
-We used to shop at a place called the canned food warehouse and buy cases of corndogs to eat.
+We used to shop at a place called the canned food warehouse and buy cases of corndogs to eat for weeks on end.
 We pooled our toy collections (Shaunna’s was bigger) and our music collections.
 I used to drive her to work on the back of my motorcycle in the morning and we went out clubbing every night.

 I learned her material and we did some recording at Hyde Street Studios, usually in the middle of the night, at the invitation of our friend and engineer Gary Creiman.
 We made a demo tape and got a few gigs at the Nightbreak, a club we frequented in the upper Haight.
 In the early days the Nightbreak had a little record store inside of it occupying an adjoining room.
 Most of our friends hung out there, and sushi sundays were always packed.
 Bunch of punk rockers hanging around listening to rock music and eating nigiri rolls.
 The record store eventually folded and was replaced by a hang out room with video games and bean bags chairs.
 And drugs.
 Lots of drugs.

+Shaunna and I both sang on the tracks.
+Listening back to recordings, I can barely tell our voices apart.
 We named our duo “Cool and Unusual Punishment”.
 It was during that time we started playing a song Shaunna wrote entitled “Morphine & Chocolate”, a powerful anthem about choosing art over addiction.
 The tune would eventually find it’s way into 4 Non Blondes’ repertoire and become an audience favorite.
 Shaunna ran her drum machine live at our shows – old school.
 We only played a few gigs, but it was the beginning of what would become 4 Non Blondes.
 We needed a drummer, and pretty soon an inspiring one fell into our laps.

 In the summer of 1989, Shaunna came home one afternoon and told me that she had started playing in a band with a woman named Jai Jai Noire, a politically inspired lesbian performer who played thrash punk ska ala the Clash type of stuff.
 Shaunna was especially excited to tell me about the drummer – a woman from southern California named Wanda Day.
 Shaunna went on and on about her and so I was intrigued.
 I (literally) crashed their next rehearsal and was quickly asked to join the band.